lokeshrahulv/copy-file/README.md

  End the program.
 ## PROGRAM:
 ```
+Developed by: LOKESH RAHUL V V
+Register no: 22004702

 with open("sample1.txt", "r") as firstfile:
     with open("sample2.txt", "a") as secondfile:
         for line in firstfile: